 Unclog a Drain

-Cure small clogs by squirting some hair conditioner in the drain, and following up with some hot water.
+You can cure small clogs by squirting some hair conditioner in the drain and following up with some hot water.
 The conditioner will act as a lubricant to help get the drain moving again.Continue to 9 of 10 below.

 09 of 10